ToolJet/ToolJet/docs/docs/tutorial/manage-users-groups.md

 </div>

-- An email including the **Invite Link** to join your account will be send to the created user.
-The status will turn from **invited** to **active** after the user successfully joins your account using the invite link.
+- An email including the **Invite Link** to join your organization will be send to the created user.
+The status will turn from **invited** to **active** after the user successfully joins your organization using the invite link.

 :::tip